 Ouputz,t = the quantity of Energy produced by the peaking plant for Load Zone z in time interval t;

-LOEz,t = the applicable adjustment factor for Load Zone z and time interval t used to adjust for the prescribed level of excess.
+LOEAFz,t = the applicable adjustment factor for Load Zone z and time interval t used to adjust for the prescribed level of excess applicable for the ICAP Demand Curves for the first Capability Year covered by the periodic review.
 The adjustment factors shall be determined as part of the periodic review, identified in the filing required by Section 5.14.1.2.2.4.11 and remain fixed for the entire period covered by the periodic review;

 LBMPz,t = for Day-Ahead, the Day-Ahead zonal LBMP for Load Zone z and time interval t.
 For real-time: (1) if the time interval used for the peaking plant is one-hour increments, the time-weighted/integrated zonal RTD LBMP for Load Zone z and time interval t; or (2) if the time interval utilized for the peaking plant is the applicable RTD interval increments, the zonal RTD LBMP for Load Zone z and time interval t;